Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-Again, as each path has an agent, at least one will reach $S$, as the adversary cannot disconnect every path.
-Further, if the adversary wishes to prevent $s$ from reaching the \dumb agent on its path, it must remove an edge between the two, so the \dumb agent will reach $S$.
-By connectivity, the adversary must leave at least one path unaltered at each timestep, and by the prerequisite condition each path has at least one agent.
-Hence, an additional \dumb agent will reach $S$.
-There is then two \dumb agents on $S$, and we can move to \ref{phase:3}.
-Otherwise $s$ will meet the \dumb agent on its path, putting two \smart agents on one path.
-In this case we return to \ref{phase:1}.
+If the adversary wishes to prevent $s$ from reaching the \dumb agent on the chosen path, it must remove an edge between the two agents, guaranteeing that the \dumb agent will reach $S$.
+If the adversary does not, the \dumb agent will be turned into a \smart agent by $s$, in the latter case the algorithm returns to \ref{phase:1}, with one more \smart agent, and one less \dumb agent.
+Therefore, we assume the former case, the \dumb agent reaches $S$.
+By the connectivity constraint, the adversary must leave at least one path unaltered at each timestep, and as each path has at least one agent, an additional \dumb agent will reach $S$.
+There are now two \dumb agents on $S$, and two paths have \smart agents, the algorithm progresses to \ref{phase:3}.

 \item \textbf{Two \dumb agents on one pole and two paths have an \textbf{internal} \smart agent.}